netdata/netdata/health/README.md

 ### Expressions

-netdata has an internal [infix expression parser](../libnetdata/eval).
+Netdata has an internal [infix expression parser](../libnetdata/eval).
 This parses expressions and creates an internal structure that allows fast execution of them.

 These operators are supported `+`, `-`, `*`, `/`, `<`, `<=`, `<>`, `!=`, `>`, `>=`, `&&`, `||`,